 Hmmm ...
 I may be too old to remember.
 We had an Apple ][ when I was in high school.
 When I got to college, I quickly became enamored of using the school's computers (a DEC-20 running Tops-20 and an Amdahl running MVS) and ended up as a computing assistant.
 Since that time, I've gone on to take and teach too many courses in computer science.
 These days, I like to work on Macintoshes and Unix (and Linux) boxes.
 I've never become comfortable with Microsoft Windows.
 And even after all that background, I still get frustrated with these things.

 What courses are you taking this term?
 Please include meeting times.
 I prefer course names to course abbreviations.

-During Spring 2001, I'm teaching CSC151, Fundamentals of Computer Science I (MWThF 9:00-9:50) and CSC362, Compilers (MWF 11:00-11:50 plus labs on Thursdays).
-I'm also supervising a research project on trails on the World-Wide Web and supporting a very large group independent on Web software design.
+I'm teaching CS151, Fundamentals of Computer Science I (MTuWF 11:00-11:50) and CS152, Fundamentals of Computer Science II (MTuWF 9:00-9:50).
+I'm also supervising a research project on trails on the World-Wide Web and supporting a group independent on Internet programming.
 You can also consult my schedule for more information.

 What other CS courses (or related courses) have you taken?

 Too many to list.
 At Grinnell, I've taught Tutorial (Hypertext: Some Technology, Some Implications), CSC103 (Programming and Problem Solving), CSC151 (Fundamentals of Computer Science I), CSC152 (Fundamentals of Computer Science II), CSC223 (Software Design), CSC302 (Programming Language Concepts), CSC362 (Compilers), and CSC364 (Computer Networks).

 What, if any, computer languages do you know?

 Why are you taking this course?